antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/tarfile.rst

    :attr:`TarFile.errorlevel`\ ``== 2``.

+.. exception:: HeaderError

+   Is raised by :meth:`TarInfo.frombuf` if the buffer it gets is invalid.

 The following constants are available at the module level:

 .. data:: ENCODING

    The default character encoding: ``'utf-8'`` on Windows, the value returned by :func:`sys.getfilesystemencoding` otherwise.

-.. exception:: HeaderError

-   Is raised by :meth:`TarInfo.frombuf` if the buffer it gets is invalid.

-   .. versionadded:: 2.6

 Each of the following constants defines a tar archive format that the